vipulSharma18/Inference-Profiling-and-Optimization-Worklog/README.md

 * Usage/load on the CUDA cores v/s Tensor Cores v/s Special Function Units.
 Avoiding contention between such compute resources.
 * Avoiding contention between memory resources like registers by using tensor cores and TMEM.

-## Puzzles (Curation in progress):
+## Problems (Curation in progress):

-**Puzzle 1**: TorchAO's `Float8WeightOnlyConfig` on RTX 4090 and RTX 5090 is much slower than the eager baseline.
+**Problem 1**: TorchAO's `Float8WeightOnlyConfig` on RTX 4090 and RTX 5090 is much slower than the eager baseline.

-**Puzzle 2**: More graphs, more problems: Understanding the impact of CUDAGraphs on GPU memory usage by profiling.
+**Problem 2**: More graphs, more problems: Understanding the impact of CUDAGraphs on GPU memory usage by profiling.

-**Puzzle 3**: What's my autotune up to?: Understand optimizations that the autotuner does by using GemLite's Triton GEMM kernels for RTX 4090 as an example.
+**Problem 3**: What's my autotune up to?: Understand optimizations that the autotuner does by using GemLite's Triton GEMM kernels for RTX 4090 as an example.

 ## References/Resources to learn the background:
 1. Nsight Systems Docs: https://docs.nvidia.com/nsight-systems/index.html